Sugared Cranberries (Easy Recipe) VIDEO

 - 1/2 cup water

-Roll in remaining 1 cup sugar to coat
+- Roll cranberries in batches in the remaining 1 cup sugar to coat.